How Dan Marino, Vince Young and Other Broke NFL Players Lost Their Fortunes

-The opening game in the 2013 NFL season occurs today, September 5.
+The opening game of the 2014 NFL season occurs today, Sept.
+4.

 On the football field, there is no shortage of broke NFL players who started off wealthy, but were unable to hold on to their fortunes.
 Why is this occurring, and what can the average American learn from these athletes in order to avoid the same unfortunate financial fate?

-I ran across an interesting statistic today.
 According to Sports Illustrated, approximately two years after retirement, the percent of NFL players bankrupt or financially stressed is a whopping 78 percent.
 Say what now?
-This means more than three-fourths of players either can’t manage their money, or have people “in their corner” who choose not to manage their money well.
+This means more than three-fourths of players either can’t manage their money, or employ people who choose not to manage their money well.

 But going on a wild shopping spree and filing for bankruptcy are two different things.
 So what is contributing to this astounding statistic?
 Excessive spending, poor investments, child support and over-the-top generosity are all to blame.

 The NFL has produced some of the most talented athletes we have ever witnessed.
-Unfortunately, the league has also introduced us to some of the most financially strapped.
+Unfortunately, the league boasts some of the most financially strapped athletes.
 Below is a short list of some of the more popular players who have struggled with money management issues in recent years.

 1. Dan Marino